Profanity: Censorship and avoidance

+Physiology and neurology

+The brain processes profanity differently than it processes other forms of language.
+Intentional controlled swearing is associated with the brain's left hemisphere, while reflexive swearing is associated with the right hemisphere.
+Swearing is associated with both language-processing parts of the brain, the left frontal and temporal lobes, as well as the emotion-processing parts, the right cerebrum and the amygdala.
+The association of emotional swearing with the amygdala and other parts of the limbic system suggests that some uses of profanity are related to the fight-or-flight response.

+Profanity requires more mental processing than other forms of language, and the use of profanity is easier to remember when recalling a conversation or other speech.
+Exposure to profanity leads to higher levels of arousal, and it can cause increases in heart rate and electrodermal activity as part of a fight-or-flight response.
+Swearing has also been shown to increase pain tolerance, especially among people who do not regularly swear.

+Compulsive swearing is called coprolalia, and it is associated with neurological conditions such as Tourette syndrome, dementia, and epilepsy.
+The ability to use profanity can remain intact even when neurological trauma causes aphasia.
+Frequent swearing is more common among people with damage to the brain or other parts of the nervous system.
+Damage to the ventromedial prefrontal cortex can negatively affect one's ability to control their use of profanity and other socially inappropriate behaviors.
+Damage to Broca's area and other language-processing regions of the brain can similarly make people prone to outbursts.
+Damage to the right hemisphere limits the ability to understand and regulate the emotional content of one's speech.

 Legality

 Australia

 In every Australian state and territory it is a crime to use offensive, indecent or insulting language in or near a public place.
 These offences are classed as summary offences.
 This means that they are usually tried before a local or magistrates court.
 Police also have the power to issue fixed penalty notices to alleged offenders.
 It is a defence in some Australian jurisdictions to have "a reasonable excuse" to conduct oneself in the manner alleged.

 Brazil

 In Brazil, the Penal Code does not contain any penalties for profanity in public immediately.
 However, direct offenses against one can be considered a crime against honor, with a penalty of imprisonment of one to three months or a fine.
 The analysis of the offence is considered "subjective", depending on the context of the discussion and the relationship between the parts.

 Canada

-Section 175 of Canada's Criminal Code makes it a criminal offence to "cause a disturbance in or near a public place" by "swearing […] or using insulting or obscene language".
+Section 175 of Canada's Criminal Code makes it a criminal offence to "cause a disturbance in or near a public place" by "swearing [...] or using insulting or obscene language".
 Provinces and municipalities may also have their laws against swearing in public.
 For instance, the Municipal Code of Toronto bars "profane or abusive language" in public parks.
 In June 2016, a man in Halifax, Nova Scotia, was arrested for using profane language at a protest against Bill C-51.